Skip to content

 Bash(ws preflight) ws preflight --json Prompted Hypothetical flag not allowlisted; exact-form pinning honored

-Bash(ws review * * --output *) ws review yggdrasil 52 --output snap Allowed without prompt Wrapper-side --output <phrase> validates destination is under .outputs/ — bounded blast radius
+Bash(ws review:*) ws review yggdrasil 52 --output snap Allowed without prompt Colon-prefix covers the wrapper-side --output <phrase> form, which validates destination is under .outputs/ — bounded blast radius

 Bash(git fetch *) git fetch siliconsaga main Allowed without prompt Read-only on the working tree; only writes refs/objects under .git/